eliep/i3-layouts/README.md

 `i3-layouts` reads the entire config file, filter all `$i3l` variables and keeps the associated values as configuration.
-Note that user defined variables can be used in `$i3l` variables, as they will be replaced by their own value.
+Note that user defined variables can be used within `$i3l` variables, as they will be replaced by their own value.

 ### Assigning a layout to a workspace
-Use the name of the layout as value for the `$i3l` variable, followed by its parameters and then the targeted workspace name.
+To assign a layout to a workspace, use the name of the layout as value for the `$i3l` variable, followed by its parameters and then the targeted workspace name.

 Note that parameters are optional.
 However, if given, they must respect the order described in the [Layouts](#layouts) section.